lsecyber/luke_e_weather_viewer/README.md

 #### Navigation
 The Weather Viewer has 3 main panels.

-To the left, it display's today's current temperature, an icon representing night, sunny, cloudy, partially cloudy, or raining, as well as the high/low for the current day.
+To the left, it displays today's current temperature, an icon representing night, sunny, cloudy, partially cloudy, or raining, as well as the high/low temperatures for the current day.

-The top right panel is the 7 day forcast.
+The top right panel is the 7 day forecast.
 Each day contains an icon representing the cloud/rain conditions, as well as the high/low temps.

 The bottom right panel is a bar graph representing the 7-day temperature highs and lows.